Fuad-a11F/pizza_final/README.md

+# Pizza
-# The first meaningful React app.
+### The first meaningful React app.
 Made it from a video tutorial on the Internet.